monsoonmaelstrom/book2/book2.md

 “We’ll stipulate condition,” I tell him, sounding more confidant than I’m sure I have any right to.
 “Iverson wants me.
 I’m the bait.
 We’ll stipulate the condition the others have to be in for me to show up.”

-“What are you thinking?”
+“What are you guys thinking?”
 Gavin asks.

 “I can find us a couple of small boats,” Davy says thinking aloud.
 “The hard part is going to be getting everyone over the cliff and into the boats before he can do anything about it.”